flutter/plugins/packages/url_launcher/url_launcher/README.md

 some circumstances (in web applicaitons, on mobile without the necessary configuration as described above, etc.), so in cases where you can provide fallback behavior it is better to use `launchUrl` directly and handle failure.
-For example, UI button that would have sent feedback email using a `mailto` URL might instead open a web-based feedback form using an `https` URL on failure, rather than disabling the button if `canLaunchUrl` returns false for `mailto`.
+For example, a UI button that would have sent feedback email using a `mailto` URL might instead open a web-based feedback form using an `https` URL on failure, rather than disabling the button if `canLaunchUrl` returns false for `mailto`.